Castle Walls: Reception

 Despite not being released as an official single, "Castle Walls" still managed to enter the record charts of several countries.
 The track was a success in South Korea, where it debuted at number six on the Gaon International Singles Chart during the week of 5 December 2010.
 In the United States, the song reached number five on the Bubbling Under Hot 100 Singles chart and number 84 on the Hot R&B/Hip-Hop Songs.
 On the Canadian Hot 100 chart, it peaked at number 99.
 "Castle Walls" also entered the charts of three European countries: number 27 in Czech Republic, number 31 in Slovakia, and number 51 in Sweden.

+Music video

+A music video for "Castle Walls" was filmed in the Fall of 2010 before T.I. was sentenced to eleven months in prison, but was ultimately scrapped and remains unreleased.
+An exclusive sneak peek was uploaded to the rapper's YouTube channel in late November 2010.